Vacation of Misdemeanor and Gross Misdemeanor Conviction

 If the crime you are seeking to have vacated involved domestic violence, you must:

-- Provide the prosecuting attorney's office that prosecuted you with timely notice of your motion and declaration for order vacating conviction and file the original notice with the court.
+- Provide the prosecuting attorney's office that prosecuted you with timely notice of your motion and declaration for an order vacating the conviction and file the original notice with the court.

 - You must not have been convicted of any other domestic violence offense arising out of any other incident.
 (If the current application is for more than one conviction that arose out of a single incident, none of those convictions counts as a previous conviction.)